 In fact, online testimonials impact the purchasing decisions of 93% of consumers – that’s basically every single consumer.

-If a customer is on the brink of buying and they can’t find a single testimonial on your site but they can on your competitor’s site, who do you think they’re going to buy from?
+Think about it: If a customer is on the brink of buying and they can’t find a single product testimonial on your site but they can on your competitor’s site, who do you think they’re going to buy from?

 The easiest way you can tap into this need is to sprinkle testimonials across your site.
 You can place a few on your homepage and add more specific ones on your product pages to get the best results.

 You’re probably well aware of the surge in popularity of video content.
 People today prefer to consume visual content rather than text-based, which is great news for you because this means your site visitors will stick around longer to watch a video.

 The great thing about video is it’s so versatile.
 Explainer videos work wonders for tackling any objections prospects might have about buying from you, while video case studies can help push consumers towards that all-important “buy” button.

 You can place videos in all sorts of places on your site, too.
 From an intro video on the front page to shorter product videos on your actual product pages.

 Let’s go back to word-of-mouth marketing again for a moment simply because it’s so powerful.
 One of the quickest and easiest ways to turn your website visitors into loyal customers is to make them feel like a part of something.
 From there, it’s easy to turn them into advocates.